ii404/openshift-galera-mariadb/hooks/README.md

 Dot Point Logic:
 - **Publish:** Every new gear, start as db-init=0
-- > Now, lets tell everyone we're a noob (aka db-init=0)
+- > Now, lets tell everyone what our current db-init is (either 0,1,2,3)
 - **Subscribe:** For anyone listening, they'll only take note of the new value if they hear db-init>0
-- > If criteria match, we'll only upgrade our db-init to 1.
+- > If criteria match, we'll only upgrade our db-init to 2
-- > If we receive 2, but we are 0 we set ourself to 1, this means the rest of our cluster is already initialized but we still need to go through the steps.
+- > If we receive 2/3, but we are 0 we set ourself to 2, this means the rest of our cluster is already initialized but we still need to go through the steps.

 **DB-LOGIN**
 DB-LOGIN has two functions: